-This tour designed for those who only plan to drive to Volcanoes National Park for sightseeing.
+This tour designed for those who plan to drive to Volcanoes National Park only.
 If you plan to do more sightseeing and drive touring around the Big Island, the the full Big Island, Hawaii tour is recommended as best value.

 Punaluu Black Sand Beach

 Volcanoes National Park*

 Kilauea Iki and Thurston Lava Tube

 Holei Sea Arch

 VOLCANOES NATIONAL PARK TOUR ROUTE MAP

 Indicate our suggested start locations, or join the tour anywhere along the route and as you pass through the next point, commentary will trigger automatically.

 LISTEN TO SAMPLE COMMENTARY – VOLCANOES NATIONAL PARK